Updated: June 5, 2019

 Our primary goals in collecting Personally Identifiable Information are to provide you with a smooth, efficient, and customized experience, to send you information upon your request, and, if appropriate, to collaborate with you as a client.
-We collect company-specific information in order to customize our product offerings as described in the following sections.
+We collect company-specific information for the legitimate business purpose of customizing our product offerings as described in the following sections.

 In general, we automatically gather certain usage information, such as the number and frequency of visitors to this Website and what features of the Website (including pages viewed, time spent on such page, click through, clickstream data, queries made, search history, search results selected, comments made, type of service requested and purchases made) are most popular to our visitors.
 This information may include which date stamp, time zone, language, URL you just came from, which URL you next go to, what browser you are using, what features you click on and read (in whole or in part), type of device, operating system name and version, device manufacturer, browsers information (type and version), screen resolution, your IP address, and coarse geographic information derived from the IP address.
 We use such data only in the aggregate.
 This collective data helps us to determine how much our visitors use parts of the Website, and to do internal research on our users’ demographics, interests, and behavior, so as to better understand and serve you.
 FoodLogiQ may share aggregate information with third parties.

 Personally Identifiable Information

-If you interact with us and you complete the information request form on the Website, we will request personally identifiable information about you, including, but not limited to, your name, phone number, and email address (together “Personally Identifiable Information”).
+If you interact with us and you complete the information request form on the Website, we will request personally identifiable information about you, including, but not limited to, first and last name, phone number, company name, job title, and email address (together “Personally Identifiable Information”).
 We seek such information primarily to communicate with you about our product/service offerings.
 In addition, we may use such information to improve our marketing and promotional efforts, analyze Website usage, improve our content and service offerings, and customize our Website’s content, layout and services.

 We use outside service providers to facilitate FoodLogiQ’s Website and overall operation, and to perform functions on our behalf, such as sending postal mail and email, analyzing data, processing payments and providing customer service.
 These third parties may have access to your Personally Identifiable Information as needed to perform their functions, but they may not use it for any other purpose.
 You agree that FoodLogiQ and those with whom it shares information (the “Recipients”) may disclose and transfer your information worldwide, including in and outside the United States, the European Economic Area, Canada, and other jurisdictions serviced by FoodLogiQ, for any purpose relating to FoodLogiQ’s operations.